rur/Binder-JS/README.md

 The objective is to simplify parsing scripts by providing developers with a convention for composing a procedure from generalized commands which they can define and extend.

+*DO NOT USE!*

+This is a curiosity project, neither the implementation nor the API can be considered stable.

 **Install:**

 	npm install binder-js